lgdd/liferay-client-extensions-samples/README.md

 The goal of this repository is to ease the process of trying out client extensions samples by removing the burden of cloning liferay-portal & by renaming ambiguous client extensions (e.g. `custom-element-1`).

-The official readme file for those samples is mirrored in the [HOW-TO.md](HOW-TO.md).
+The official readme file for those samples can be found [here](https://github.com/liferay/liferay-portal/blob/master/workspaces/liferay-sample-workspace/README.md).

 The new naming is an arbitrary choice based on the description provided by Liferay in the readme file.
 Here's the correspondance for the renamed client extensions: